 HAB surveillance in New England waters utilizes a network of mobile advanced autonomous sensors and platforms.

 New England waters are impacted by multiple HAB species, including those that are well-established and others that are new in the region.

 HABON-NE (HAB Observing Network - New England) is a network of advanced HAB sensors and deployment platforms providing continuous, real-time HAB surveillance in New England waters.

 Harmful algal blooms can be used to illustrate important concepts in biology, ecology, marine science, data analysis, and more.
 Explore ways to incorporate HABs into educational curriculum.

 The management of harmful algal blooms (HABs) in New England has grown more challenging due to the emergence of New HAB species that can cause seafood poisoning and disrupt ecosystems.
 The Northeast HAB website was created as a regional resource that provides background information as well as access to bloom monitoring data and commentary, forecasting model products, and data collected by HAB sensors deployed throughout the region.

-The next Gulf of Maine HAB Science Symposium will be held virtually from March 16-17, 2020.
+The next Gulf of Maine HAB Science Symposium will be held in Portsmouth, NH on March 12-13, 2024.
 This meeting brings together researchers, managers, and stakeholders to share research findings, information and data, and monitoring plans about HABs in New England waters.
-Additional information about this meeting will be posted as it becomes available.Read More
+Additional information about this meeting is available HERE.Read More